jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

 If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstarts.

-Start the JBoss EAP Server
+Start the WildFly Server
 -------------------------

-1. Open a command line and navigate to the root of the  Wildfly directory.
+1. Open a command line and navigate to the root of the  WildFly directory.
 2. The following shows the command line to start the server with the default profile:

         For Linux:   WILDFLY_HOME/bin/standalone.sh